 If your child is suffering from intellectual disability disorder we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading IDD treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading IDD treatment for children and adolescents.

 Learn more about intellectual disability treatment at Southwood Psychiatric Hospital Pittsburgh, PA

 At Southwood Psychiatric Hospital, we take great pride in being able to provide excellent care for children and adolescents who are afflicted by various behavioral, emotional, and cognitive concerns.
 Our highly-skilled staff has abundant experience in providing optimal care for youth who are faced with the challenges that accompany such concerns, including those that arise as the result of intellectual disability.
 Intellectual disability is a term used when an individual has impaired intellectual and adaptive functioning, as well as impairment in using skills of daily living.
 Those with intellectual disability may have a hard time taking care of themselves and may learn and develop slower than other children of the same age.
 Southwood Psychiatric Hospital has developed specialized treatment options that are designed to help the unique needs of youth who are facing the difficulties brought on by intellectual disability.

 Helping a loved one get treatment for intellectual disability disorder